How It All Began

 to receive such an honor and one of only three in the

 entire state.
-Recently we were award the KT award for
+We were award the KT award for

-best small business in Squaw Valley, that one meant a lot.
+best small business in Squaw Valley while we were still located there, and that one meant a lot.

 Our skills as a service center have been tested time and